 The bottom line

 Social media advertising is a fast and efficient way to grow your business if you do it the right way.
 With these ads you can increase conversions, grow website traffic, and boost your brand authority without breaking the bank.
-But before you jump in, tap into these 5 paid social ad trends for 2021 in your next ad campaign: Short-form video content, UGC, a casual brand voice, niche campaigns, and philanthropic content.
+But before you jump in, tap into these 5 paid social ad trends in your next ad campaign: Short-form video content, UGC, a casual brand voice, niche campaigns, and philanthropic content.

 For more on Facebook ads, check out our blog on the #1 Facebook ad targeting mistake and how to avoid doing it.